shaho/gig-landing-page/README.md

     ├── .prettierrc
     ├── gatsby-browser.js
     ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
     ├── LICENSE
-    ├── package-lock.json
+    ├── yarn-lock.json
     ├── package.json
     └── README.md

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+1.  **`/node_modules`**: This directory contains all of the modules of code that the project depends on (npm packages) are automatically installed.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site logo or a page template. `src` is a convention for “source code”.
+2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of the site (what you see in the browser) such as site logo or a page template. `src` is a convention for “source code”.

 3.  **`/src/assets`**: This directory will contain all of the code related to styling the App handled by [SASS](https://sass-lang.com/)